ThisIzATriumph/circular_Basecamp_old/README.md

 The repo is based on the work of Maggie Appleton.
+Not being a developper myself, I'm mingling around code & content to shape a small internet corner.
+For original (cleaner) content, make sure to check Maggie's work:
 ### [maggieappleton.com](https://maggieappleton.com)

 ## Tech Stack